Problem Solving 101 – How to Make Better Decisions

 - Chapter 4 – 6 Effective Methods for Problem Solving

-Problem-solving is one of the leadership skills that successful business professionals and entrepreneurs are expected to have, yet many struggle with the simplest of decisions.
+Problem-solving is one of the leadership skills that successful business professionals and entrepreneurs are expected to have, yet many struggles with the simplest decisions.
 What makes solving daily problems so natural for one person and such a struggle for the next?

-The truth is, even experienced decision makers continually hone and perfect their creative problem-solving skills.
-And, there are many compelling reasons to do so.
+The truth is, even experienced decision-makers continually hone and perfect their creative problem-solving skills.
+And there are many compelling reasons to do so.
 Not only do those who make better decisions have more job opportunities, get promoted more often, and increase their work productivity, but they are generally happier.
-In a recent study from the University of Chicago School of Business, research found that happiness depends more on opportunities to make decisions (i.e, freedom) rather than money or connections.
+In a recent study from the University of Chicago School of Business, the research found that happiness depends more on opportunities to make decisions (i.e., freedom) rather than money or connections.
 This means that the ability to make decisions leads to more and better opportunities for success, which improves your quality of life.
-In other words, the better a decision maker you are, the happier and more successful you’ll be.
+In other words, the better a decision-maker you are, the happier and more successful you’ll be.

 Critical Thinking in the Decision Making Process

-Since that time, critical thinking and decision making are synonymous business skills that are expected of corporate leaders.
+Since that time, critical thinking and decision making are synonymous with business skills expected of corporate leaders.
 Still, many people don’t truly understand exactly the underlying concepts that make critical thinking an effective process.
 There are four key structures that all critical thinking is based on:

 Logic – An individual’s ability to see direct relationships between causes and effects.
 This is one of the most important decision-making skills, as logic provides accurate predictions about what kinds of effects a potential solution will have on individuals and systems.

-Context – A list of extenuating pressures and factors that will or should be impacted by the final solution.
-Critical thinking must take into account the historical efficacy of similar solutions, the physical and abstract stressors of the decision maker, and the assumptions or agendas of different shareholders.
-All of these outside elements must be considered in order to truly engage in a critical decision-making process.
+< healthy>Context – A list of extenuating pressures and factors that will or should be impacted by the final solution.
+Critical thinking must consider the historical efficacy of similar solutions, decision-makers’ physical and abstract stressors, and the assumptions or agendas of different shareholders.
+All of these outside elements must be considered to engage in a critical decision-making process truly.

 Alternatives – Potential solutions not currently in use.
-In effective critical thinking, the individual is able to consider new ways of approaching problems that meet real-world goals and are based on accurate, unbiased data.
-This is the case, even if alternative solutions are not used, or when outside determinants are unexpected.
+Ineffective critical thinking, the individual can consider new ways of approaching problems that meet real-world goals and are based on accurate, unbiased data.
+This is the case, even if alternative solutions are not used or when outside determinants are unexpected.

-When you understand each of these underlying factors, you will become more aware personal biases and be more engaged in the critical thinking process.
-In addition, improving your critical thinking skills leads to faster, more confident, and more productive decision making.
-The fuel of critical thinking is the secret ingredient that will drive your business’s success.
+When you understand each of these underlying factors, you will become more aware of personal biases and be more engaged in the critical thinking process.
+Also, improving your necessary thinking skills leads to faster, more confident, and more productive decision making.
+The essential fuel of thinking is the secret ingredient that will drive your business’s success.

 Thought leader Clayton M. Christensen observed that business leaders often think so much about action that they fail to consider why they are acting in the first place.
 Unfortunately, good action isn’t possible without considering the right critical thinking questions.
 Critical questioning allows you to clearly distinguish facts from biases, stakeholders from observers, and solutions from potential solutions.
 If critical thinking is the lens by which you see solutions, questioning is the telescope that gives that lens shape, structure, and purpose.

-Since questioning is the means by which critical thinking and decision making is accomplished, consider whether you truly understand what a good question looks like.
-A good question will result in an actionable answer, usually one that provides additional information that is helpful in reaching a final solution.
+Since questioning is how critical thinking and decision-making are accomplished, consider whether you truly understand what a good question looks like.
+A good question will result in an actionable answer, usually one that provides additional information to reach a final solution.
 But, how can you formulate questions that do this?